sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/container-k3s-host.md

 host_type=""
 ```

-By default `host_type=kubernetes` will be set.
-Any error input should stop the provisioning process.
+By default, `host_type=kubernetes` will be set.
+Any input error will stop the provisioning process.

 ```mermaid
 flowchart TD